haikunguyen/EE-454-Project3/README.md

 In this repository, you will find:
-  1. panelView.m - a composite of all four motion detection algorithms used to render a 4-panel video displaying each method
+  1. panelView.m - a composite of all four motion detection algorithms used to generate a 4-panel image displaying each method
   2. simpleBGsubtract.m - an implementation of simple background subtraction method with video rendering
   3. simpleFrameDifference.m - an implementation of simple frame differencing method with video rendering
   4. adaptiveBGsubtract.m - an implementation of adaptive background subtraction method with video rendering